Table of Contents

 TIP

 By default, the sample event is cpu.
-Can be specified with the --event parameter.
+Other valid profiling modes can be specified with the --event parameter, see relevant contents below.

 Get the number of samples collected